Best Books To Help You Combat Loneliness

 ‘Even in book form, Evan Hansen’s story sings.
 Required reading, especially for anyone who’s ever needed to be found’ – Becky Albertalli, author of Simon Vs The Homo Sapiens Agenda

 Another best book on dealing with loneliness is ‘Solitude’.
 What is the value of spending time with yourself?
 How can we connect with ourselves?
 What is the emotional difference between being alone and being lonely?

 The answer to these questions can be found in this book by the acclaimed psychiatrist, Dr. Anthony Storr.
 This book was written keeping in mind the people who like to spend time with themselves.
 ‘Solitude’ acts as a guide on how to live alone with yourself and value your time alone.

-This book is insightful, inspiring, and will take you on a journey of deep intellectual exploration.
+This is also one of the best books to overcome loneliness as it is insightful, inspiring, and will take you on a journey of deep intellectual exploration.

 “This is an important, even revolutionary book.
 If it saves naturally non-sociable people from anxiety about ‘not belonging’ and enables them to come to terms with their solitude it will have done a notable human service” – Eric Christiansen, Independent